lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- abstract

-This document introduces a set of signature schemes that use pairs of cryptographic elements such as public keys and signatures to combine their security properties.
-These schemes effectively mitigate risks associated with the adoption of post-quantum cryptography and are fully compatible with existing X.509, PKIX, and CMS data structures and protocols.
-This document defines thirteen specific pairwise combinations, called ML-DSA Composite Schemes, that blend ML-DSA with traditional algorithms such as RSA, ECDSA, Ed25519, and Ed448.
+This document defines combinations of ML-DSA [FIPS.204] in hybrid with traditional algorithms RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, and Ed448.
 These combinations are tailored to meet security best practices and regulatory requirements.
-Composite ML-DSA is applicable in any application that would otherwise use ML-DSA, but wants the protection against breaks or catastrophic bugs in ML-DSA.
+Composite ML-DSA is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.

 <!-- End of Abstract -->